Philadelphia Parking Authority

 The Philadelphia Parking Authority (PPA) is an agency of the Commonwealth of Pennsylvania that manages many parking operations for Philadelphia.

 The PPA was created by the Philadelphia City Council on January 11, 1950, for the purpose of conducting research for management of off-street parking and establishing a permanent, coordinated system of parking facilities in the city.
 Since then, the PPA's scope has expanded to include parking operations at the Philadelphia International Airport, most street-parking policy enforcement, and regulation and enforcement of taxicabs and limousines.

 The PPA's status as an agency of the Commonwealth of Pennsylvania rather than the City of Philadelphia allows for the Republican-controlled state authorities to offer patronage positions in the largely Democratic city.
 (Note: All local governments in every state is a part of the state government but with limited geographical jurisdiction.
 Supreme authority over local governments in Pennsylvania rests with the Pennsylvania General Assembly which has decided to prohibit the city from influencing the PPA whilst allowing it to influence other state agencies that are specific to Philadelphia.)
 The former board chairman Joseph Ashedale has over 10 family members on the agency's payroll.
-An audit found the former PPA's director, former Republican state representative Scott Petri, did not meet the minimum qualifications of the job description, and his $210,000 salary was above comparable positions in other cities.
+An audit found the PPA's former director, former Republican state representative Scott Petri, did not meet the minimum qualifications of the job description, and his $210,000 salary was above comparable positions in other cities.